 For a limited time during the Spring and early Summer months, mulch is available free of charge at the City of Alexandria's mulch site, located at 4215 Eisenhower Avenue.
 Pickup is limited to Alexandria residents and private contractors who use the mulch for pre-approved Alexandria City government projects only.
 Mulch is available on a first-come, first-served basis, and residents must bring their own shovels, buckets, and other necessary supplies.
 Proof of residency will be checked at the site.
 The mulch site hours of operation are Monday through Saturday, 7:00 a.m. to 3:30 p.m.
 (Gates close at 3:30 p.m.).

 For a limited time during the Spring and early Summer months, mulch is also available for delivery.
 Deliveries are made to Alexandria residents only.
-The charge is $50 for each load (full, or half).
+The charge is $65 for each half-load and $130 for a full-load.
 Delivery of mulch loads, which equal about six cubic yards (one dump truck load) are scheduled each day Monday through Friday.
 No deliveries are scheduled on weekends or holidays.

 **Mulch Disclaimer: Mulch is a natural, unprocessed material that has been stored outside.
 As a result, it may contain allergens, poison ivy, termites and/or carpenter ants or other foreign matter.
 Users should wear proper clothing and protection when handling the mulch.
 The City of Alexandria makes no guarantee concerning the quality of the mulch, and assumes no liability for injury or property damage as a result of the use or delivery of the mulch.
 Residents who self-haul from the mulch site do so at their own risk.